rdkcentral/oci-package-spec/README.md

 "type": "runtime/python"
 ```

-### application/service
+### application/service/resource

-For `application/` and `service/` packages this field is used to describe which runtime the app or service requires to run.
+For `application/` and `service/` packages this field is used to describe which runtime the app or service requires to run,
+either it is a downloadable runtime package or the runtime is the part of device firmware.
+As with `runtime/` packages,
-As with `runtime/` packages, this is a string formatted like a mime type, but should start with `application/`, e.g.
+this is a string formatted like a mime type, but should started with `application/`, e.g. `application/html`.
-`application/html`.
+The type `resource/` indicates that package does not require runtime, its just need to be extracted somewher in FS.

 _Examples_